groundy

 Community discussion threads show users raising frustration about mid-billing-cycle model removals with limited notice.4 The refund window partially addresses that, but it does not restore the access that prompted the complaints.

-GitHub’s Stated Reason vs. the Unverified Anthropic Angle
+GitHub’s Stated Reason vs. the Verified Anthropic Angle

 GitHub’s official explanation for both the April 10 and April 20 changes points to internal infrastructure: “service reliability and a sustainable Copilot experience,” strained by “high concurrency and intense usage” on shared infrastructure.3 Neither announcement mentions Anthropic, API cost pressure, or third-party subscription policy changes.

 The timing has drawn speculation.
-On April 4, 2026 — 16 days before the April 20 restructure — Anthropic restricted flat-rate Claude access for large-scale third-party deployments [unverified].
-No official announcement from Anthropic or GitHub has confirmed a causal link; figures for the number of affected instances circulating in community discussions remain unverified.
+On April 4, 2026, Anthropic blocked third-party tools — starting with OpenClaw — from using Claude Pro and Max subscription quotas via OAuth, confining flat-rate subscription access to Claude.ai and Claude Code only.
+[Updated June 2026] That policy change is confirmed, but it targets consumer Claude subscriptions, not GitHub’s enterprise API partnership.
+No official announcement from Anthropic or GitHub has confirmed a causal link to the Copilot restructuring; figures for the number of affected instances circulating in community discussions remain unverified.
 Community threads do show users comparing Copilot’s pricing unfavorably to Anthropic’s direct API pricing4, but no participant has cited documentation establishing the causal chain.

 The infrastructure-strain explanation is internally consistent without invoking external API economics: Copilot’s flat-rate model creates adverse selection for the heaviest token consumers, and Opus-class models are disproportionately expensive per token relative to Sonnet or Haiku.
 Whether Anthropic’s upstream pricing changes accelerated GitHub’s decision is plausible but, as of April 23, 2026, unconfirmed.